 Some people may try to interrupt you while you speak.
 Don't let them do this.
 You can just say "Please give me 2 minutes to explain and set the context"

-And this brings and end to this series of posts.
+With that last comment, this brings and end to this series of posts.
 I hope you enjoyed it and you find some value in this to use in the future.
 Lastly, I would just like to give out a special thanks to Donna Edwards and Rob Crowley for running an excellent, informative session.